Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Gobi

 Roofnest Falcon setup, sitting on a Gobi rack.
 The tent is attached to the rack with @wheeleveryweekend security mounts.
 Also attached to the rack is an Alu-Cab 270 shadow awning.
-I keep my maxtrax attached to the roofnest accessory rails with the @uptopoverland maxtrax mounts.
+I keep my Maxtrax attached to the roofnest accessory rails with the @uptopoverland Maxtrax mounts.
 I love how slim and compact it is.
 I also love how easy it is to set up.
 The 2 latches in the back allow opening in about 15 seconds.
 It’s incredibly easy and lightweight.

 9. Austin Walker (@t4r_canyoncrawler) CVT Mt.
 Hood Single Channel